How to Optimize Your Hunting Gear

 Know Your Gear

-This may sound trivial, but you’d be surprised how many hunters don’t know how to properly use their gear – especially since modern equipment comes with many more adjustment options than just the range or the scope.
+You’d be surprised how many hunters don’t know how to properly use their gear, especially since modern equipment has many more adjustment options than the range or the scope.

-The standard procedure for you should be to go through the manuals and complementary materials that came with your gear.
-If you feel like you need clarification on how something works, don’t hesitate to ask a professional or a more experienced hunter for advice.
+The standard procedure for you should be to review the manuals and complementary materials that came with your gear.
+If you need clarification on how something works, don’t hesitate to ask a professional or a more experienced hunter for advice.

 Make Necessary Upgrades

 Proper maintenance is only a part of the story.
-At some point, you’ll need to make upgrades in order to maximize your hunting performance – and your rifle is the best place to start.
-Considering how modular most rifles are these days, the third-party market for upgrades is huge.
+At some point, you’ll need to make upgrades to maximize your hunting performance – and your rifle is the best place to start.
+Considering how modular most rifles are, the third-party market for upgrades is huge.

 Stock

-There is something in the design of classic wooden stocks, like those used on old lever action rifles, that makes them look awesome.
+Something in the design of classic wooden stocks, like those used on old lever action rifles, makes them look awesome.
 Unfortunately, they aren’t the most ergonomic, practical, or durable.
-This is why a lot of hunters decide to upgrade them and get something with more personalization options, as mentioned above.
+This is why many hunters decide to upgrade them and get something with more personalization options, as mentioned above.

 Optics